GestaltCogTeam/BasicTS/datasets/README.md

 The raw data can be downloaded at this [Google Drive](https://drive.google.com/drive/folders/14EJVODCU48fGK0FkyeVom_9lETh80Yjp) or [Baidu Yun](https://pan.baidu.com/s/11d_am76_orMTV2vNejmuyg?pwd=v3ii)(password: v3ii), and should be unzipped to datasets/raw_data/.

+The `raw_data (with large-scale datasets).zip` in the link is the full version with all datasets, including large-scale datasets.
+If you don't need these large-scale datasets, you can download `raw_data.zip`.

 ## Datasets Description

 ### 1. ETT (Electricity Transformer Temperature) Datasets